lorismaz/AirBerlin-SimpleVisa/README.md

 While I spoke to the AirBerlin team, I learned that the United States was a big market for the airline, so I focused the demo app on this specific destination country.

 ## What's next for AirBerlin-SimpleVisa-BusinessChallenge
 Integrating the two APIs together was not too complicated, so I can see the concept extended to other destinations countries: wherever you travel to a destination country that requires an electronic visa, you can do it right from the AirBerlin app.
+Each visa have a different cost, so AirBerlin could include the price of the visa into the price of the flight, or offer the option to the user to process it for an additional cost.